why-not-try-calmer/openSUSE-docs-revamped-temp/project/docs/alternative_procurement.md

 ## Introduction

-When it comes at getting software, modern Linux operating systems have access to a wide array of methods and formats.
+When it comes to getting software, modern Linux operating systems have access to a wide array of methods and formats.
 The openSUSE distributions are no exception:

 * the official and unofficial repositories, which you interact with from zypper, and which provide binaries packaged as RPMs files
 * third-party providers, which you interact with from a command prompt through `wget` or `curl` or `git`, and which either provide you with a complete installation solution, including binaries and installation scripts, or include just the source files along with build scripts